hussamalhanbali/motivations-generator/README.md

 # Contributions

-Contributions to the Motivations Password project are welcomed!
+Contributions to the Motivations Generator project are welcomed!
 Whether you have new quotes to add, design suggestions, or feature ideas, your input is valuable.
 Feel free to submit pull requests or open issues to contribute to the project's growth.

 # License